-Public Power Week is an opportune time to make presentations before business and civic groups that keep a watchful eye on community progress, customer service, and economic development.
-These days, people have a lot of questions which gives you a good opportunity to talk about how the utility is owned and operated, your power supply, and how you support the community.
-You can also use this piece as a short introduction to a Public Power Week event or include parts of it as you announce new energy efficiency or customer service programs.
+Public Power Week is an opportune time to make presentations before business and civic groups that keep a watchful eye on your community's progress, customer service, and economic development.
+These days, people have a lot of questions, which provides a good opportunity to discuss how the utility is owned and operated, your power supply, and how you support the community.
+You can also use this piece as a brief introduction to a Public Power Week event or incorporate parts of it as you announce new energy programs, customer service initiatives, or community outreach.
 Your general manager or governing board chair can also submit a version of it to your newspaper as a guest column.